scylladb/scylla-manager/docs/source/repair/repair-faster.rst

 ===================================

 If you wish to change intensity or parallelism of a repair task that is scheduled, but not running use :ref:`sctool repair update <repair-update>` command.
-For example, the following command adjusts the number of token ranges per Scylla repair job to the maximum supported (in parallel) by a repair master node.
+For example, the following command adjusts the number of token ranges per Scylla repair job to the maximum supported (in parallel).

 .. code-block:: none